Vortenza - Free Online Tools and CalculatorsBrowse tools

 OpenAI charges per million tokens.
 Input tokens (your prompt plus context) and output tokens (the reply) bill separately.
 Output almost always costs more.
 That ratio matters more than the headline rate.

-The current lineup as of May 2026 leads with GPT-5.5 for the hardest work, GPT-5.4 as the mainstream flagship, and a stack of Mini and Nano variants for high-volume routing.
+The current lineup as of June 2026 leads with GPT-5.5 for the hardest work, GPT-5.4 as the mainstream flagship, and a stack of Mini and Nano variants for high-volume routing.
 The legacy GPT-4o family still exists, mostly for backwards compatibility.
 Honestly, most teams should not be using GPT-4o for new builds anymore.
 The math just does not work.

 Here’s the full chatgpt api pricing table for every current OpenAI text model, in dollars per million tokens.
 These are standard pay-as-you-go rates.
 Batch processing cuts them 50%.
 Cached input drops to roughly 10%.